timescale/timescaledb/README.md

 ## Learn about TigerData

-TigerData is PostgreSQL made powerful.
+TigerData is the fastest PostgreSQL for transactional, analytical and agentic workloads.
 To learn more about the company and its products, visit [tigerdata.com](https://www.tigerdata.com).